Navigating in the 3D space is done with the use of both mouse movement and keyboard shortcuts.

 Rotate the view around the point of interest.
 Click and drag MMB on the viewport's area.
 If you start in the middle of the area and move up and down or left and right, the view is rotated around the middle of the area.

-To change the viewing angle in discrete steps, use Numpad8 and Numpad2 or Shift-Alt-Wheel (which correspond to vertical MMB dragging, from any viewpoint), or use Numpad4 and Numpad6 (or Ctrl-Alt-Wheel) to rotate the scene around the global Z axis from your current point of view.
+To change the viewing angle in discrete steps, use Numpad8 and Numpad2 or use Numpad4 and Numpad6 to rotate the scene around the global Z axis from your current point of view.
 Finally Numpad9 switches to the opposite side of the view.

-Alternatively, if the Emulate 3 button mouse option is select in the User Preferences you can press and hold Alt while dragging LMB in the viewport’s area.
+Alternatively, if the Emulate 3 button mouse option is select in the Preferences you can press and hold Alt while dragging RMB in the viewport's area.

 Remember that most hotkeys affect the active area (the one that has focus), so check that the mouse cursor is in the area you want to work in before you use the hotkeys.